 - Get the Idea Generation Toolkit

 When it comes to your organization, generating and collecting new ideas from your employees is the best way to uncover creative, tacit knowledge.
-The ability to create and develop new ideas allows you to stay relevant and make positive change happen in your organization.
+The ability to create and develop new ideas allows you to:

 “Creative thinking inspires ideas.
 Ideas inspire change” – Barbara Januszkiewicz